neurosnap/starfx/README.md

 more like micro-controllers.
 Only thunks and endpoints have the ability to update state.
 However, thunks are not tied to any particular view and in that way are more composable.
-Thunks can call other thunks and you have the async flow control tools from effection to faciliate coordination.
+Thunks can call other thunks and you have the async flow control tools from effection to facilitate coordination.

 Every thunk that is created requires a unique id -- user provided string.
 This provides us with a handful of benefits:

 - User hand-labels each thunk created
-- Better tracability (via labels)
+- Better traceability (via labels)
 - Easier to debug async and side-effects in general (via labels)
 - Build abstractions off naming conventions (e.g. creating routers `/users [GET]`)